varkor/blog/_posts/2019-03-28-idiomatic-monads-in-rust.markdown

 ### Other higher-kinded types

 There are some higher-kinded types I suspect we need additional type system additions to support.
-For example, I think definining [`Traversable`](http://hackage.haskell.org/package/lens-4.17/docs/Control-Lens-Traversal.html) requires generic traits: i.e. traits as generic parameters.
+For example, I think definining [`Traversable`](http://hackage.haskell.org/package/lens-4.17/docs/Control-Lens-Traversal.html) requires trait generics: i.e. traits as generic parameters.
 This is a similar, but distinct, feature from (generic) associated traits.

 As another example, the similarly-named [`Traversal`](http://hackage.haskell.org/package/lens-4.17/docs/Control-Lens-Traversal) probably requires [higher-ranked types in trait bounds](https://github.com/rust-lang/rfcs/issues/1481).